 Raman Spectroscopy

-Integration with SEM
+Integration with the SEM

-Benefits of Raman in SEM Systems
+Benefits of Raman in the SEM

 Enhanced Analysis Capabilities

-Most importantly, Raman spectroscopy in the SEM offers several key advantages:
+Raman spectroscopy in the SEM offers several key advantages:

 - Finally, it doesn't damage the sample